am8850/ender3/README.md

 | DIKALE PLA | Extruder | 225C
 |     | Bed | 60C

 > Note: bottom line, test the optimal temperature of the material.
 I think this is achieved when you raise the temperature, extrude material and it comes flows easily in a straight line.
 If the material curls or you see that the extruder motor skips or makes weird noises, the temperature may be too low or there may be a blockage in the extruder.
 If you have the temperature set too high, it will also be a problem.
 Once you get a good flow, reduce the temperature until as long as you still achieve good results (material flowing in a straight line and the extruder motor is able to handle the flow).

-## My first and the benchy test

-My first successful print was a 20x20mm square:

-[Insert image]

-This is what my benchy looks like:

-[Insert image|

 ## Additional parts